 If you've been reading my stories for a while, you'd already know that before the 1950's, the best ballplayers weren't all in the major leagues.
 The Negro Leagues had their stars as did the Cuban and Puerto Rican leagues.
 Here in the States we had a thriving semi-pro circuit and that is where guys like Buck Lai plied their trade on Saturday and Sunday afternoons throughout the 1920's...

 Three times Buck Lai came perilously close to becoming the first Asian-American to play Major League ball.
 The first time was 1915 when the Chicago White Sox invited Lai, then known as Lai Tin, to join the team for spring training.
-Sox manager Nixey Callahan had seen Lai play ball when he toured with the Chinese University Nine.
-The team was made up of students from the University of Hawaii and each summer toured extensively throughout the states.
+Sox manager Nixey Callahan had seen Lai play ball when he toured with the Chinese Travelers.
+The team was made up of Hawaiians and each summer toured extensively throughout the States.
 The son of Chinese immigrants and a native of Hawaii, Lai was a star athlete back in Honolulu not only in baseball but he held the high school record for the 100 yard dash and running broad jump.
 Though newspapers reported his expected presence at Chicago’s camp that spring, Callahan was sacked as manager and apparently so was Lai’s direct link to the the Sox.

 By 1916 Buck had married a Brooklyn girl named Isabel and was living in Audubon, N.J.
 While working as an inspector for the Pennsylvania Railroad he played semi-pro ball against top-notch Negro League teams and other touring ball clubs, continuing to make a name for himself in the press becoming known by the nickname "Speed Demon".
 Two years later the Philadelphia Phillies came knocking and after a tryout was signed to their farm club in Bridgeport, Connecticut.
 His first year there he batted a respectable .293 and along with Chinese-American teammate Andy Yim, was a favorite of the Bridgeport Americans’ fans.
 According to newspaper accounts the two “Celestials” sometimes serenaded the crowd, Buck belting out the hits accompanied by Yim on ukulele.